AKUA MIND BODY

 Establish clear boundaries

-Be aware that you are may feel the urge to drink, especially in a social situation where alcohol is being served.
+Be aware that you may feel the urge to drink, especially in a social situation where alcohol is being served.
 It is essential to be picky about which holiday functions you attend and which people you choose to spend time around.
-Some places and people may be more triggering than others, and as a result, set boundaries with who you spend the holidays with.
+Some places and people may be more triggering than others, and as a result, set boundaries with who you spend the holidays.
 If this means skipping the annual office holiday party or not attending a family function, then be able to accept that.
 Additionally, if an individual starts making you uncomfortable about your recovery, then it is crucial to stand up for yourself and quickly exit that situation.
 You should never allow others to judge you regarding your recovery journey.

 Have an emergency plan